 Few species rile up ice anglers like yellow perch.
 When the bite's hot, these schooling fish can deliver days of non-stop action.
 Yet, nothing's guaranteed when looking for perch, and their roaming tendencies can challenge even experienced anglers.
-To help you crack the perch code this winter, heed the following tips on winter locations and top baits.
+To help you crack the perch code this winter, heed the following ice fishing tips on winter locations and top baits.

-Basic Winter Locations
+Basic Winter Locations to Fish Perch

 At first ice, look for perch near or in areas still holding healthy weeds in lakes.
 Bays, slow-tapering drop offs near weed lines, soft-bottom zones, flats, or reefs are all good areas.
 In rivers, look for perch in similar areas but out of the main river current.

 However, not all the perch in a water system do the same thing.
 For example, one school of perch may be on deep, soft-bottom flats feeding on burrowing aquatic insects, while another school cruises a weedy bay chasing minnows.

 In mid-winter smaller fish may hold in the shallows, but expect jumbos to be in deeper water.
 Focus your search on structures like bars, flats and points for mid-winter perch.
 Be prepared to cover a lot of ground to find these fish.
 In rivers, explore deeper areas out of the main river current, such as holes in backwater zones, bays or off-channel areas.

 Perch spawn in spring, so as the ice season winds down, you'll find them migrating to the shallows.
 Prime areas are bays, bars and points near lake inflows and outflows.
 Tributaries are also worth exploring on rivers, but be careful as increased moving water in spring reduces ice thickness.